There are many fantastic, adventurous things to do in Knysna and on the Garden Route: it’d be a pity to miss this part of South Africa.

 These are some good boat tours for whale watching:

 Whale and dolphin watching are also among the things to do on the Garden Route.
 Plettenberg Bay is an excellent place for whale watching trips.
-This is a selection of the best excursions in Plettenberg Bay that allow you to see dolphins and whales:

 Go for a walk on Thesen Islands